The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Women are utterly incapable of loving a man in the way that a man expects to be loved by a woman. (…) Men believe that love matters for the sake of it.
 Women love opportunistically.

-That’s a definition of misogyny (Forward, 1986)
+That’s a definition of misogyny (Forward, 1986).

-Please video-analysis for more:
+A video-analysis for more:

 Generic, Catch-All Dating Advice Lacks Refinement

-But it’s often beginner-level advice and to get to the next level, you truly need to move beyond it.
+And to get to the next level, you truly need to move beyond it.

-Also see our analysis on the “limitations of alpha male game“.
+Also, see our analysis on the “limitations of alpha male game“.

 Some of the advice I disagreed with includes: